kanaria69/Mainecoco/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.